 Maintaining a face-down position is crucial to the success of the macular hole surgery.
-Because this can be difficult for some people, it is important to discuss this with your doctor before surgery.
+Since this can be difficult for some people, it is important to discuss this with your doctor before surgery.
 Your doctor can advise you on how to use various pieces of equipment to make this easier for you.
-You can expect some discomfort after surgery.
+You can expect some discomfort at the conclusion of the macular hole surgery, repair, and treatment.
 You will need to wear an eye patch for a short time.

-ou will be prescribed eye drops and be advised when to resume normal activity.
-DO NOT FLY IN AN AIRPLANE OR TRAVEL AT HIGH ALTITUDES UNTIL THE GAS BUBBLE HAS DISSOLVED.
+In addition, you will be prescribed eye drops and be advised when to resume normal activity.
+Do not fly in an airplane or travel at high altitudes until the gas bubble has dissolved.
 A rapid increase in altitude can cause a dangerous rise in eye pressure.
+Our team of doctors offers eye care solutions for macular holes and other types of vision conditions in areas such as Adrian, Toledo, Battle Creek, Ann Arbor, Kalamazoo, and Jackson.
 Vision improvement varies from patient to patient.
 The outcome for vision may depend on the size of the hole and how long it was present before surgery.
-Vision does not return all the way to normal.
+Although the macular hole treatments offered by our team of doctors can help improve your vision, it will not return all the way to normal.

 What Are the Risks of Macular Hole Surgery?

 Some of the risks of vitrectomy include: infection of the eye, bleeding of the eye, retinal detachment, high pressure in the eye, poor vision, and accelerated cataract formation.
-It is important that you discuss the potential risks and benefits of this procedure with your ophthalmologist before making a decision regarding treatment.
-Give our staff of Ophthalmologists a call by phone at (877) 852-8463 to discuss the benefits of receiving surgery for a macular hole.
+It is important that you discuss the potential risks and benefits of macular hole repair and treatment with your ophthalmologist before making a decision.
+Give our staff of ophthalmologists a call by phone at (877) 852-8463 to discuss the benefits of receiving surgery for a macular hole.
 In addition, our staff of doctors offers other types of eye care solutions such as LASIK eye surgery, keratoconus treatments, and cataract surgery.
 Our team has the equipment and skills necessary to improve your vision.